Exploring Kawagoe: The Beautiful Traditional Town Outside Tokyo (Day Trip Guide)

 Here you’ll find a boutique selection of carefully chosen flavors that change with the seasons sold in a cute glass container.
 If you hand your glass container back, you can get 10 yen back from the staff.

-When we visited in April, we were lucky enough to try out their “Kawagoe Imo” (Kawagoe sweet potato) flavor.
+We were lucky enough to try out their “Kawagoe Imo” (Kawagoe sweet potato) flavor.
 The pudding has a natural sweetness to it that complements the fresh cream flavor, and you can really taste the sweet potato.
 It tastes almost like a roast sweet potato in pudding form!

 If pudding isn’t your thing, you can also try out their ice cream, "Kawagoe Potato Pudding Soft Cream."